Chemistry, PHD

 Degree Awarded: PHD Chemistry

-The PhD program in chemistry in the School of Molecular Sciences provides students with the training they need to solve molecular scale problems and to be successful independent scientists who can contribute to current challenging societal issues.
+The Doctor of Philosophy program in chemistry in the School of Molecular Sciences provides students with the training they need to solve molecular-scale problems and to be successful independent scientists who can contribute to addressing challenging societal issues.

-Students should visit the department's prospective student webpage to learn more about this doctoral program and the graduate research webpage to learn about the advanced transdisciplinary research being conducted in the school.
+Students should visit the prospective student webpage to learn more about this doctoral program and the advanced transdisciplinary research being conducted in the school.

 Degree Requirements